greatsilence/source/themes/after-dark/README.md

 ### Verifying

-If installed or upgraded via script you may use the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) to verify you're running a PGP-signed and SHA-verified release.
+Use the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) from `https://localhost:1414/validate/` while the online help server is running to verify you're running a PGP-signed and SHA-verified release.
 Integrity is checked at the source level and may be performed offline.
-See [Release Hashes](https://vhs.codeberg.page/after-dark/feature/release-hashes/) for more info.
+See [Release Hashes](https://vhs.codeberg.page/after-dark/feature/release-hashes/) to learn more.

 ## Credits

-Special thanks to エゴイスト for [hackcss](https://codeberg.org/vhs/mirrors/hack), Dan Klammer for the [bytesize icons](https://codeberg.org/vhs/mirrors/bytesize-icons) and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).
+Thanks to エゴイスト for [hack.css]; Dan Klammer for [bytesize icons]; Vincent Prouillet for creating a [Zola port of After Dark]; the author, maintainers and contributors to [hugo]; and thanks to the SiliconValley homesteaders on Geocities, and Berkeley Systems, for the design inspiration.

 ## Rights